-Estrada Courts Housing Project, Housing Authority of the City of Los Angeles, California Store in Boyle Heights (ca. 1986), Los Angeles Public Library Gold Line at Pico/Aliso Station, Allen J. Schaben / Los Angeles Times - The Federal public housing program builds Pico Aliso, Pico Gardens, and Estrada Courts - Thousands of residents are displaced and parts of neighborhoods demolished for the construction of the regional freeway system and East LA interchange - -Streetcar lines are converted to bus lines - Students protest inequalities in the public education system and call for improved facilities and culturally relevant school curriculum during the East LA Chicano Student Walkouts or "Blowouts" - Economic conditions and civil unrest in Mexico and Central America lead to increased immigration to Los Angeles.
-Boyle Heights remains an important location that allows for new immigrants to connect with established networks - Regional suburbanization results in disinvestment in older neighborhoods - Aliso Village and Pico Gardens housing projects are redeveloped through the Federal Hope VI program - Felicitas & Gonzalo Mendez High School built - Development shifts to infill development in older urbanized areas of the city - Gold Line Eastside extension opens in Boyle Heights - Exide battery recycling plant in neighboring City of Vernon closes - Revitalization of Downtown LA leads to growing concerns over gentrification and displacement in Boyle Heights - The Clean Up Green Up (CUGU) Ordinance, an environmental justice policy that established "green zones" in Boyle Heights, Pacoima, and Wilmington, is adopted For more information on key moments that have shaped the cultural landscape and built environment in Boyle Heights throughout the decades, please see the forthcoming Staff Report GUIDING PRINCIPLES The following core themes and principles represent ongoing guidance for the Boyle Heights Community Plan.
+Estrada Courts Housing Project, Housing Authority of the City of Los Angeles, California

+Store in Boyle Heights (ca. 1986), Los Angeles Public Library

+E Line at Pico/Aliso Station, Allen J. Schaben / Los Angeles Times

+- The Federal public housing program builds Pico Aliso, Pico Gardens, and Estrada Courts - -Thousands of residents are displaced and parts of neighborhoods demolished for the construction of the regional freeway system and East LA interchange - -Streetcar lines are converted to bus lines - Students protest inequalities in the public education system and call for improved facilities and culturally relevant school curriculum during the East LA Chicano Student Walkouts or "Blowouts" - Economic conditions and civil unrest in Mexico and Central America lead to increased immigration to Los Angeles, and Boyle Heights remains an important location that allows for new immigrants to connect with established networks - Regional suburbanization results in disinvestment in older neighborhoods - The demolition of Aliso Village and Pico Gardens public housing for redevelopment through the Federal Hope VI program leads to displacement of over 3,000 residents - Felicitas & Gonzalo Mendez High School built - Development shifts to infill development in older urbanized areas of the city - -Gold Line Eastside extension opens in Boyle Heights, increasing development interests along with increased displacement and gentrification pressures - Exide Technologies battery recycling plant in neighboring City of Vernon closes - Revitalization of Downtown LA leads to growing concerns over gentrification and displacement in Boyle Heights - -The Clean Up Green Up (CUGU) Ordinance, an environmental justice policy that established "green zones" in Boyle Heights, Pacoima, and Wilmington, is adopted

+^{}This is not an exhaustive list of key moments that have shaped the cultural landscape and built environment in Boyle Heights.